openreplay/documentation/content/api/assist.md

 ## Retrieve live sessions

-Only available for EE edition.
+Only available for Enterprise Edition (EE).

 Returns the list of live sessions for a particular project.

 ### Method